1.Participants:

 IUGG Executive Committee, at its meeting in Karlsruhe in August 2008, reviewed the recommendation of the IUGG

 Bureau regarding the project and decided to award the project.
-The amount of the IUGG grant is US$9,300 for the
+The amount of the IUGG grant is US$9,300 for the 2 years project.
+In addition to the research and training program, EMSEV will organise a small workshop.

 5-b In July, EMSEV and PHIVOLCS signed a memorandum Memorandum of Agreement on the Use of Geomagnetic